ihuomah/ESP32-Bidirectional-Environmental-Monitoring/README.md

 Open the Arduino IDE.

-Load [code/main.ino](https://github.com/ihuomah/ESP32-Bidirectional-Environmental-Monitoring/blob/main/code/main.ino) from this repository.
+Load the sketch file:
+code/main.ino

 Select the correct ESP32-C3 board and COM port.